 Are there any new developments in treating my disease?

 Over the past decade, improvements in fractionated and stereotactic radiotherapy are bringing new hope to patients with brain tumors, both in terms of survival and quality of life.
 A number of experimental drugs and therapies are also showing promise in clinical trials, including:

 - Immunotherapy is an experimental treatment that promotes the immune response against particular tumor antigens (tumor substances/molecules that trigger the immune system).
-There are many different types of immunotherapy with the majority being delivered in the controlled setting of a clinical trial.
+There are many different types of immunotherapy of which a number are now approved for use while many are still being delivered in the controlled setting of a clinical trial.